-indeed $\sigma^{\ov{f}(\infty)}\in \Gamma(\pi_{\mb{L}})$ modulo isomorphism.
-By the upper semicontinuity of $\|\cdot\|:\mf{E}\to\R^{+}$, due to the construction of the bundle $\mf{V}(\mb{L},\mc{E}(L))$ and to \cite[$1.6.(ii)$]{kurtz}, and by the fact that the composition of any u.s.c. map with any continuous one at a point is an u.s.c. map in the same point, we deduce that $\|\cdot\|\circ\ov{f}$ is u.s.c. at $\infty$.
+indeed $\sigma^{\ov{f}(\infty)}\in \Gamma(\pi_{\ms{L}})$ modulo isomorphism.
+By the upper semicontinuity of $\|\cdot\|:\mf{E}\to\R^{+}$, due to the construction of the bundle $\mf{V}(\ms{L},\mc{E}(L))$ and to \cite[$1.6.(ii)$]{kurtz}, and by the fact that the composition of any u.s.c. map with any continuous one at a point is an u.s.c. map in the same point, we deduce that $\|\cdot\|\circ\ov{f}$ is u.s.c. at $\infty$.
 Thus $\sup_{x\in X}\|\ov{f}(x)\|_{x}<\infty$, indeed we applied to the u.s.c. map $\|\cdot\|\circ\ov{f}$ the fact that $X$ is compact (so quasi compact), $-\|\cdot\|\circ\ov{f}$ is l.s.c, the \cite[Th. $3$, $\S 6.2.$, Ch. $4$]{BourGT} and \cite[form.$(2)$, $\S 5.4.$, Ch. $4$]{BourGT}.
 Therefore

-Then $\ov{f}\in\Gamma^{\infty}(\pi_{\mb{L}})$.
-The remaining implication follows by Corollary \ref{28111707} and by the fact that $\mf{V}(\mb{L},\mc{E}(L))$ is full, $X$ being locally compact and by the fact that any Banach bundle over a locally compact space is full, see \cite[Appendix C]{fell}. \end{proof} \begin{proposition} We have
+Then $\ov{f}\in\Gamma^{\infty}(\pi_{\ms{L}})$.
+The remaining implication follows by Cor. \ref{28111707} and by the fact that $\mf{V}(\ms{L},\mc{E}(L))$ is full since $X$ is compact so completely regular and since the Dupre' theorem see for example \cite[Cor.
+2.10]{gie}. \end{proof} \begin{proposition} We have